-Engineering Research is a multi-disciplinary group focused on demonstrating the feasibility of advanced electrochemical energy storage materials and systems in real world applications.
-It combines capabilities in electrochemical transport modeling, techno-economic modeling, materials validation and diagnostics, and prototype fabrication.
+Engineering Research combines capabilities in electrochemical transport modeling, techno-economic modeling, materials validation and diagnostics, and prototype fabrication.

 - The Cell Analysis, Modeling, and Prototyping (CAMP) Facility, which is an integrated team designed to support production of prototype battery electrodes and cells using semi-automated cell fabrication equipment in a dry room environment.
 Within the CAMP Facility are activities in materials validation, modeling, and diagnostics.